Upwork Budgets by Category: What Clients Actually Pay

 What the feed data shows

-Based on the Vibeworker job feed, here's what we see across categories:
+Based on the Vibeworker job feed, here's what we see across categories (the deeper budget-statistics breakdown has the full 2026 numbers):

 AI & Machine Learning / AI Apps: Median fixed-price budgets cluster in the $500–$2,500 range for integrations and feature work.
 Larger projects ($5k+) appear regularly.
 Hourly rates from $50–$150 for experienced developers.